mrjhonyvidal/mrjhonyvidal.github.io/hire-me.md

 * AWS

 ### Mobile
-* Flutter
+* Dart/Flutter

 But also manage well SEO, Product Design, UI/UX and [translations](https://getnative.me/user/8600).

 ### Contact Form
-Please send me a message through the form bellow or use the following Freelancer Plataforms: [UpWork](https://www.upwork.com/freelancers/~012f7d94472e05fd37).
+Please send me a message through the form bellow or use the following Freelancer Plataform: [UpWork](https://www.upwork.com/freelancers/~012f7d94472e05fd37).

 I'll be more than happy to work in your next great project. :-)